hopkinsjd/HSMatrix/README.md

 # HSMatrix
 A two-dimensional integer matrix library in Java.
 The beginning of one anyway.
-Source in the "future" package is not yet tested.
+Source files in the "future" package are not yet tested.